michaelboth/Takyon/examples/rdma_vs_socket/README.txt

 This is a performance test that is designed to test two-sided (send->recv) socket and RDMA communications.

+NOTES:
-NOTE: This app can be built for sockets only
+  - This app can be built for sockets only if only testing socket performance.
+  - This app supports CUDA for GPU processing.
+It also supports integrated GPUs and discrete GPUs.
+Zero copy tranfers to GPU memory are supported if GPUDirect is supported or on an integrated GPU.

 Files
   - Common.cpp                 A simple set of common functionality used by all test modes.